HalalBooking’s guide to DIY Umrah

-- You will need time to prepare and inform yourself.
+- You will need to spend some time to prepare and inform yourself.

 What are the essentials of a DIY Umrah?

 - A valid passport (valid for at least 6 months unless you have a US passport)

-- A Budget (knowing how much you are willing to spend helps prioritise your needs)
+- A budget (knowing how much you are willing or able to spend helps prioritise your needs)